-- Tiered pricing: This pricing model differentiates between "qualified," "midqualified" and "nonqualified" transaction types.
 Qualified transactions are generally basic debit and credit cards that are physically swiped at a terminal.
 These are the cheapest rates in a tiered pricing model.
 Slightly more expensive are midqualified transactions, which often include rewards cards that are physically swiped.
-Finally, the most expensive nonqualified transactions include premium rewards cards and card-not-present transactions, such as those you key in when you accept payment from your customer over the phone.
+Finally, the most expensive is nonqualified transactions, which include premium rewards cards and card-not-present transactions, such as those you key in when you accept payment from your customer over the phone.

 What is the cheapest way to accept credit card payments online?

-Determining the cheapest way to accept credit card payments online has a lot to do with your unique situation.
-A small business with less than $3,000 in monthly credit card sales is in different circumstances than a larger-volume business, and the processor that benefits one might be a detriment to another.
+Determining the cheapest way to accept card payments online has a lot to do with your situation.

 No matter which type of processor you choose to work with, you should avoid long-term contracts.
 The best credit card processors offer month-to-month terms and don't charge early termination fees.
 Even though most processor contracts have a standard three-year term, most sales reps are eager for your business and will offer a month-to-month contract if you ask for it.

-How do you accept credit card payments on Square and other apps?
+How do you accept credit card payments on Square Cash and other apps?